elastic/kibana/packages/elastic-safer-lodash-set/README.md

 ## Limitations

-The safety improvements in this module is achived by adding the following limitations to the algorithm used to walk the `path` given as the 2nd argument to the `set` and `setWith` functions:
+The safety improvements in this module is achieved by adding the following limitations to the algorithm used to walk the `path` given as the 2nd argument to the `set` and `setWith` functions: